ismand95/QFE/README.md

 ## Quantitative Financial Economics

-This is the homework and project work for the course in Quantitative Financial Economics.
+This is the homework and project work for the course in Quantitative Financial Economics at Aarhus BSS.

-I try to solve as much as possible in Python.
+The course generally uses MatLab for the various problem-sets.
+However I want to show my suggested solutions using Python on this repository.